-After all those updates are out of the way, and your new PS5 is ready for you, here are 7 things you should do.
+After all of those updates are out of the way and your new PS5 is ready for you, here are seven things you should do.

 Note: The first two items on this list have an “If” attached to them.
 If you don’t own an external storage drive or a PS4/PS4 Pro and the PS5 is entirely new to you, you can skip to number 3 on this list.

 See also: Sony PlayStation 5 review

 Set a default download location for an external drive

 If you own an external Hard Disk Drive (HDD) or Solid State Drive (SSD), you’ll want to make sure this is set up with your PS5 before downloading any games.
 While PS5 games must be downloaded to the custom SSD inside your PS5, PS4 games can be downloaded anywhere and still run.

 Learn more: The best PlayStation 5 accessories you can buy

 Of course, if you want to take advantage of enhanced visuals or performance of specific PS4 games, you’ll probably want to download them to the PS5’s internal SSD.
 If you’re playing a regular old PS4 game that hasn’t been enhanced in any way, put it on your external drive to save precious space on your PS5’s SSD.
 Your PS5’s SSD only starts with about 667GB of usable download space, so make sure you use it wisely.